-In classical ARM, data items are viewed as having equal importance but recently some approaches generalize this where items are given weights to reflect their significance to the user [4].
+Classical ARM data items are viewed as having equal importance but recently some approaches generalize this where items are given weights to reflect their significance to the user [4].
 The weights may correspond to special promotions on some products or the profitability of different items etc. Currently, two approaches exist: pre- and post-processing.
 Post processing solves first the non-weighted problem (weights=1 per item) and then prunes the rules later.
-Pre-processing prunes the non-frequent itemsets earlier by considering their weights in each database scan.
-The issue in post-processing weighted ARM is that first; items are scanned without considering their weights.
+Pre-processing prunes the non-frequent itemsets earlier using weights after every iteration.
+The issue post-processed weighted ARM is that first, items are scanned without considering their weights.
 Finally, the rule base is checked for frequent weighted ARs.
-This gives us a very limited itemset pool for weighted ARs and may miss many potential itemsets.
-In pre-processing, fewer rules are obtained as compared to post processing because many potential frequent super sets are missed.
+This gives us a very limited itemset pool to check weighted ARs and may miss many potential itemsets.

+In pre-processing, classical ARM prunes itemsets by checking frequent ones against weighted support after every scan.
+In pre-processing, less rules are obtained as compared to post processing because many potential frequent super sets are missed.
 In [2] a post-processing model is proposed.
 Two algorithms were proposed to mine itemsets with normalized and un-normalized weights.
-The K-support bound metric was used to ensure validity of the closure property.
-Even that didn't guarantee every subset of a frequent set being frequent unless the k-support bound value of (K-1) subset was higher than (K).
+The K-support bound metric was used to ensure validity of the downward closure property.
+Even that ddn't guarantee every subset of a frequent set being frequent unless the k-support bound value of (K-1) subset was higher than (K).

-An efficient mining methodology for Weighted Association Rules (WAR) is proposed in [3].
+Efficient mining methodology for Weighted Association Rules (WAR) is proposed in [3].
 A Numerical attribute was assigned for each item where the weight of the item was defined as part of a particular weight domain.
-For example, soda[4,6] \rightarrow snack[3,5] means that if a customer purchases soda in the quantity between 4 and 6 bottles, he is likely to purchase 3 to 5 bags of snacks.
+For example, $soda[4,6] \rightarrow snack[3,5]$ means that if a customer purchases soda in the quantity between 4 and 6 bottles, he is likely to purchase 3 to 5 bags of snacks.
 WAR uses a post-processing approach by deriving the maximum weighted rules from frequent itemsets.
-Post WAR doesn't interfere with the process of generating frequent itemsets but focuses on how weighted AR's can be generated by examining weighting factors of items included in generated frequent itemsets.
+Post WAR doesn't interfere with the process of generating frequent itemsets but focuses on how weighted association rules can be generated by examining the weighting factors of the items included in generated frequent itemsets.

-Similar techniques were proposed for weighted fuzzy quantitative association rule mining [5, 7, 8].
+Similar techniques for weighted fuzzy quantitative association rule mining [5, 7, 8].
 In [6], a two-fold pre processing approach is used where firstly, quantitative attributes are discretised into different fuzzy linguistic intervals and weights assigned to each linguistic label.
 A mining algorithm is applied then on the resulting dataset by applying two support measures for normalized and un-normalized cases.
 The closure property is addressed by using the z-potential frequent subset for each candidate set.
-An arithmetic mean is used to find the possibility of frequent k+1itemset, which is not guaranteed to validate the downward closure property.
+An arithmetic mean is used to find the possibility of frequent k+litemset, which is not guaranteed to validate the valid downward closure property.

-Another significance framework that handles the DCP problem is proposed in [1].
+Another significance framework, WARM, that handles the DCP problem, is proposed [1].
 Weighting spaces were introduced as inner-transaction space, item space and transaction space, in which items can be weighted depending on different scenarios and mining focus.
 However, support is calculated by only considering the transactions that contribute to the itemset.
-Further, no discussions were made on interestingness issue of the rules produced
+Further, no discussions were made on the confidence or interestingness issue of the rules produced